Thomas More College of Liberal Arts: Curriculum

-The Center for the Restoration of Christian Culture

-In 2017, Thomas More College of Liberal Arts launched the Center for the Restoration of Christian Culture.
-In order to restore Christian culture in New England, the center has hosted several lectures and online webinars.
-Dr. Robert Royal, president of the Washington, D.C.-based Faith and Reason Institute, said the center is "one of the most promising new initiatives in decades."

 Publishing

 The college has sponsored the Centre for Faith and Culture at Oxford, England, publisher of Second Spring, a journal on faith and culture, since 2007.

 In April 2011, Thomas More College, together with Holy Spirit College in Atlanta, reached an agreement with the non-profit publisher Sophia Institute Press, which became the publishing division of the two colleges.
 The two colleges, in turn, appoint representatives to the board of directors of Sophia Institute.

 In 2016, the college began its own publishing initiative, called the Thomas More College Press.
 To date the Thomas More College Press publishes the major works of Aristotle, as translated by Hippocrates Apostle, as well as books by Romano Guardini, John Senior, and Heinrich Rommen.